hexpm/hexpm/lib/hexpm_web/templates/docs/rebar3_private.html.md

 ### Publishing or using a private package

-For publishing or using a private repository you must use the [rebar3_hex](https://github.com/tsloughter/rebar3_hex) plugin to authenticate, `rebar3 hex auth` after declaring the private organization (defined as `parent_repo:organization`, see the example is below) as a repository in the rebar3 config.
+For publishing or using a private repository you must use the [rebar3_hex](https://github.com/erlef/rebar3_hex) plugin to authenticate, `rebar3 hex organization auth` after declaring the private organization (defined as `parent_repo:organization`, see the example is below) as a repository in the rebar3 config.
 Authenticating then creates a separate config file `~/.config/rebar3/hex.config` storing the keys.

 ```erlang